dev-vibhor/dev-vibhor/README.md

 -  Continuosly Developing my Programming skills , Knowledge and ethics towards work
 -  I am open for new Opportunities and challanges!
 -  Portfolio site: [Click here](https://vibhorweb.000webhostapp.com/)
 -  I am honest , Professional and Most importantly good team player .
-I can be creative as well as good in problem solver.
+I can be creative as well as good in problem solving.

 ### Skills ###